 If you wish to see if your PharmCAS application file is complete and has been forwarded to UNC, you can log in to your PharmCAS application and check the Status menu option.

-- Submit your application as soon as possible to ensure earlier review by the Admissions Committee.
+Submit your information as soon as possible to ensure earlier review by the Admissions Committee.

 - Criminal History Check Policy